lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 8, phase one

+Hooray for overengineering :)
+I was so worried about the antinodes until I realized that I do not need to mark anything.
+I just need to check if, for every antenna that has a pair, is the "opposite" part on the grid.
+Since I had just extended my Coordinate and Direction classes, this was relatively simple.
+Fun to think of how to test this :)

 ## 2024, Day 7, phase two

 I did almost see that coming.
 While I did anticipate a third operator, I was too fixated